Pressio/SHAW/docs/content/inputfile.rst

 `3.
 Source/forcing Section`_
 ############################

+Contains the parametrization of the source signal.

-The forcing section is *mandatory* to define the source signal and parameters.
+.. note-danger:: The forcing section is *mandatory*: do not forget it when you create the input file!

-As anticipated in the highlights in `main page <{filename}/index.rst>`_, the code supports three scenarios:
+		 You need to choose one of these options:

 		 * single forcing term

 		 * multi-forcing simulation solved by running sequential rank-1 solves

 		 * multi-forcing simulation solved by running sequential rank-2 solves

+Below we discuss these options in detail.

 `3.1 Single Forcing Run`_
 -------------------------